rbento/java-maven-starter/README.md

-A starter template for Maven JAR projects.
+A minimal template for JAR projects managed with Apache Maven.